-A redemption of Fund shares may result in recognition of a taxable gain or loss and, if held as a capital asset, capital gain or loss.
+A redemption of Fund shares may result in recognition of a taxable gain or loss.
 Any loss realized upon a redemption of shares within six months from the date of their purchase will be treated as a long-term capital loss to the extent of any amounts treated as distributions of long-term capital gains received on those shares.
 Any loss realized upon a redemption may be disallowed under certain wash sale rules to the extent shares of the Fund are purchased (through reinvestment of distributions or otherwise) within 30 days before or after the redemption.